 Likir Monastery is associated with Gelukpa Sect of Buddhism.
 It also hosts a yearly festival on 27th and 29th of Tibetan Calendar’s 12th month.
 Moreover, there are around 120 monks living here.
-Also there is a small school for local village children is also managed by Likir Gompa.
+Also, Likir Gompa manages a small school for local village children over there.

 11. Phyang Monastery